archcoding-books/papers/storage/haystack/haystack.md

 be served quickly to facilitate a good user experience.
 Haystack achieves high throughput and low latency by requiring at most one disk operation per read.
-We accomplish this by keeping all metadata in main mem- ory, which we make practical by dramatically reducing the per photo metadata necessary to find a photo on disk.
+We accomplish this by keeping all metadata in main memory, which we make practical by dramatically reducing the per photo metadata necessary to find a photo on disk.

 **Fault-tolerant**.
 In large scale systems, failures happen